pace-neutrons/Horace/_test/disabled_tests.md

   # disabled on Windows:
    - test_job_dispatcher_mpiexec:test_job_with_3workers
      hangs up when runs in sequence of tests, passes if tested alone (ticket to do)
+   - test_job_dispatcher_mpiexec:test_job_fail_restart
+     works on some windows machines and fails on other.
+Needs investigations

 - test_ParpoolMPI_Framework.m